As a “birth” mother (natural mother), I want society, but more importantly the Church to see into the window of our world.

 What if the Church truly saw the separation of Mother and Child as a Tragedy?
 A deep tragedy?
 One of grave magnitude?
 I like to think we’d have a completely different approach to helping mothers and their babies in their greatest hour of need.

 Thank you for taking a moment to wear a natural mother’s skin.
-I wish I could so easily hit the escape button.
+I wish I could so easily escape it.